mahyar-osn/my-resume/content/projects/_index.md

   image: ""
 ---

-Here you'll find a collection of professional and personal projects I've worked on.
+Here you'll find a selected collection of professional and personal projects I've worked on.
 Each project has its own dedicated page with detailed information.